Mrvishal2k2/TG-RenameBot/README.md

 </p>

 ## All rights reserved !!
-* Kangers stay away from Kang !!
-* Don't be a copy cat !!
-* Good to see if you give me credits if you are using !!
 * This is only for personal use !!
-Don't make a Bot channel Business with this !!
+Don't make a Bot channel Business with this on Telegram !!
+* Kang/Copy/Reuse of the code used here without permission and claiming to be self owning is not tolerated and will be taken actions against such acts.
+* Good to see if you give me credits if you are using the bot !!
-* Pull Requests are always accepted but shouldn't involve increasing complexity of deploying
+* Pull Requests are always accepted but shouldn't involve increasing complexity of deploying as this project mainly aims to be newbie friendly.

 ## Credits
-* Spechide as always ❤️
+* Spechide as always for his opensources which motivated me to do "best" things ❤️
-* And everyone in this Journey
+* And also everyone in this Journey for Support